'We're all Tyre': Family prepares to lay Nichols to rest

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The family of Tyre Nichols plans to lay him to rest Wednesday, three weeks after he died following a brutal beating by Memphis police after a traffic stop.
+(AP) — Tyre Nichols ’ family and friends prepared to lay him to rest during a funeral Wednesday intended to celebrate his life three weeks after he died following a brutal beating by Memphis police that prompted nationwide protests and renewed calls for police reform.

-In those three weeks, harrowing video of the beating was released, and five police officers have been fired and charged with murder.
+In those three weeks, five police officers were fired and charged with murder.
 Their specialized unit was disbanded.
 Two more officers have been suspended.
 Also fired: two Memphis Fire Department emergency medical workers and a lieutenant.
 And more discipline could be coming.

 But Wednesday will be about Nichols, a 29-year-old skateboarder and amateur photographer who worked making boxes at FedEx, made friends during morning visits to Starbucks, and always greeted his mother and stepfather when he returned home with a sunny, “Hello, parents!”